The Waltons

-The Waltons is an American historical drama television series about a family in rural mountainous Western Virginia of the Appalachian Mountains / Allegheny Mountains / Blue Ridge Mountains chain, during the economic hardships and mass unemployment of the Great Depression in the 1930s and the subsequent United States home front during World War II in the 1940s.
-It was created by screenwriter / author Earl Hamner Jr., based on his 1961 book Spencer's Mountain.
+The Waltons is an American historical drama television series about a family in rural mountainous Western Virginia of the Appalachian/Blue Ridge Mountains chain, during the economic hardships and mass unemployment of the Great Depression in the 1930s and the subsequent United States home front during World War II in the 1940s.
+It was created by screenwriter and author Earl Hamner Jr., based on his 1961 book (and 1963 movie) Spencer's Mountain.
 The Waltons aired from September 14, 1972, to June 4, 1981, and took place in the fictional Walton's Mountain, Virginia.

 The TV film special The Homecoming: A Christmas Story was broadcast on December 19, 1971.
 Based on its high ratings and critical success, the CBS network ordered the first season of episodes (to be based on the same characters, with some changes in the casting) which became known as the television series The Waltons.
 Beginning in September 1972, the series was broadcast on the CBS network for nine seasons.
 After the series was canceled in 1981, three television film reunion sequels aired in 1982 on NBC, with three more in the 1990s back on CBS.
 The Waltons was produced by Lorimar Productions and distributed by Warner Bros.
 Domestic Television Distribution in later syndication after 1981.

 Each episode's end sequence featured the voices of the family's members saying goodnight to one another before going to sleep for the night.
 According to the BBC which broadcast the series in the United Kingdom, "Goodnight, John-Boy" was one of the most common catchphrases of the 1970s.